Sean Hannity, Who Defended Trump Mocking Disabled Reporter, Demands Jimmy Kimmel Apologize For Mocking Melania

 — SafetyPin-Daily (@SafetyPinDaily) April 8, 2018

-Meanwhile, Sean Hannity continues to demand that Jimmy Kimmel apologize for making fun of Melania Trump’s accent, and said his Twitter war on the late night host will continue until he does.
+Meanwhile, Sean Hannity continues to demand that Jimmy Kimmel apologize for making fun of Melania Trump’s accent, and said his Twitter war on the late-night host will continue until he does.